ItsDanik/rfidisk/README.md

 - rfidisk.py          | The host software, running on our host machine.
 Wtieen in Python.
 This does the talking with the Arduino.
 - rfidisk_config.json | This is the configuration file for the Python script.
 It also stores the RFID Tag database.
 - rfidisk_tags.json   | This is the RFID Tag database.
 Edit this file to configure RFID Tag behaviour.
 - rfidisk-manager.py  | The GUI that the user interacts with to configure RFIDisk and manage Tag entries.
+- rfidisk_themes.py   | You can edit this file to add your own custom color scheme on RFIDisk Manager.
 - rfidisk.png         | RFIDisk asset image.
 ```
 >[!NOTE]